Lincoln Kennedy: College career

 Kennedy was inducted into the College Football Hall of Fame in 2015.
+He was inducted into the Rose Bowl Hall of Fame in 2023.

 Professional career

-National Football League
+Atlanta Falcons

-Kennedy was the ninth overall pick in the 1993 NFL Draft, taken by the Atlanta Falcons.
+Kennedy was the ninth overall pick in the first round of the 1993 NFL draft, taken by the Atlanta Falcons.
 He started at left guard throughout his rookie season in 1993, but lost the job the following year to veteran free agent Dave Richards, out of UCLA.

+Oakland Raiders

-After a disappointing 1995 season, Kennedy was traded to the Oakland Raiders in exchange for a fifth-round pick in the 1997 NFL Draft, where he started at right tackle in all but three games of his first seven seasons there.
+After a disappointing 1995 season, Kennedy was traded to the Oakland Raiders in exchange for a fifth-round pick in the 1997 NFL draft, where he started at right tackle in all but three games of his first seven seasons there.
 In November 1999, during a Monday night game against the Denver Broncos at Mile High Stadium, Kennedy went after a fan who hit him in the face with a snowball.
 As a member of the Raiders, Kennedy was named to three consecutive Pro Bowls and anchored the offensive line in Super Bowl XXXVII.

 After leaving the field in 2004, Kennedy's degree in speech communications prepared him to accept a position with the NFL Network as one of the hosts of NFL Total Access.

 In 2005, his attempted comeback with the Dallas Cowboys failed, due to his inability to pass the team physical.

-Arena Football League
+Tampa Bay Storm

 In 2007, 2008, and 2010, he played for the Tampa Bay Storm in the Arena Football League.

 Broadcasting

 Kennedy currently works for Fox Sports Radio as show co-host.
 He is also a co-host on Las Vegas radio station Raider Nation Radio 920 AM.
 He has called Pac-12 college football games as the color analyst and as a track reporter during NASCAR races.
 In 2013, he joined the Oakland Raiders radio broadcast team at Compass Media Networks; he was promoted to color commentator in 2018, partnered with play-by-play announcer Brent Musburger.

-On Saturday morning, April 17th, 2021 Kennedy announced that he would go on hiatus from his Fox Sports Radio assignment.
+On Saturday morning, April 17, 2021, Kennedy announced that he would go on hiatus from his Fox Sports Radio assignment.